nathangrr/DietDash/README.md

 # DietDash

+UPDATE: This application is in the process of being rewritten.
+More details soon.

 Overview: Fully functional iOS application to track diet trends, set diet goals, view diet progress, and customize daily/weekly objectives.
 The goal of this app is to motivate a healthy and streamlined diet for the user to achieve a desirable wellbeing.

 Notice: Compatible ONLY with a 9.7 inch iPad during alpha phase.